bigsql/plprofiler/doc/plprofiler_cmd_ref.md

 usage: plprofiler run [OPTIONS]

-    Runs one or more SQL commands (hopefully invoking one or more PL/pgSQL functions and/or triggers), then turns the in-memory-data into an HTML report and/or a saved-dataset.
+    Runs one or more SQL commands (hopefully invoking one or more PL/pgSQL functions and/or triggers), then turns the local-data into an HTML report and/or a saved-dataset.

 OPTIONS: